Did You Know? The Average Lifespan of a Refrigerator Might Surprise You

 How often should I clean my refrigerator to maintain its lifespan?

-Yes, if you clean your refrigerator regularly, ideally every 3-6 months, it can help maintain efficiency and prolong its lifespan by preventing dust buildup and ensuring proper airflow.
+Regular cleaning, ideally every 3-6 months, can help keep your refrigerator running efficiently and extend its lifespan by preventing dust buildup and ensuring proper airflow.

 What energy-efficient options should I consider when buying a new refrigerator?

-Yes, if you’re looking for a new refrigerator, consider models with the ENERGY STAR label, as they are designed to use less energy and can save you money on utility bills over time.
+When shopping for a new refrigerator, look for models with the ENERGY STAR label, as they are designed to consume less energy and can save you money on your utility bills over time.